MENU

 Bus accident claims

-While taking a bus journey seems like such an innocuous occurrence, there were in fact 45,874 bus accidents on TFL busses between 2014 and 2021.
+While taking a bus journey seems like such an innocuous occurrence, there were in fact 45,874 bus accidents on TFL buses between 2014 and 2021.
 Not all of these were passengers, as drivers were included in those statistics too.

 A large number of these accidents were slips, trips and falls, as well as collision related injuries from a bus crash or sharp acceleration/deceleration, or personal injury events.
 If you find yourself becoming one of these statistics, provided that you were not wholly responsible for your injury and instead responsibility was found to lie with the transport provider or the driver, then you would likely be eligible to make a bus accident claim by suing a bus company.